vapor/postgres-nio/README.md

 )
 ```

-Next you will need a SwiftNIO EventLoop to create your connection on.
-In most server use-cases you
-create the EventLoopGroup on your app's startup and you close it once you shutdown your app.
+A connection must be created on a SwiftNIO `EventLoop`.
+In most server use cases, an`EventLoopGroup` is created at app startup and closed during app shutdown.

 ```swift
 import NIOPosix